Where are some places you can’t visit anymore?

-In light of today’s news that the Azure Window arch in Gozi, Malta has fallen into the sea during a storm, it made me think of some other places that friends and I have been to before, and things we’ve done, that for one reason or another you can’t do today either.
+In light of today’s news that the Azure Window arch in Gozi, Malta has fallen into the sea during a storm, it made me think of some other places you can’t visit anymore.
+Places that friends and I have been to before, and things we’ve done, that for one reason or another you can’t do today either.
 Whether that be due to:

 - Terrorism (my friend from Hornblower Travels who visited the Arch of Triumph in Syria or my dad who went to the Twin Towers in New York)

-- Accident (I flew in Concorde back in 1989 but since 2003 she’s been permanently grounded).
+- Accidents (I flew in Concorde back in 1989 but since 2003 she’s been permanently grounded).

-- Repair (you can’t currently climb up the Elizabeth Tower to see “Big Ben”)
+- Repairs (you can’t currently climb up the Elizabeth Tower to see “Big Ben”)

 Back to the Azure Window, I visited it in November 2010 with a friend Al after we’d got a boat over from Malta to view the arch and the lagoon next to it.
 On the day we visited it was a bit blustery so we couldn’t get any “picture perfect” shots or see any scuba divers below the water surface.
 However we did walk across the arch and took photos of each other on the top.
 Whether people jumping off from the top loosened any stones over the years is another thing but the Azure Window eventually succumbed to the sea, which 1000s of similar arches have done over hundreds of thousands of years.